I teach several styles of yoga,

 but probably my favorite kind of yoga.

-It is a great compliment to a vinyasa practice, which is also considered yang yoga.
+Yin is a great compliment to a vinyasa practice, which is also considered yang yoga.
 Just as the yin yang symbol represents, balance is found by incorporating a little of each in the other.

 In a culture where we’re all constantly on the move, yin yoga will challenge you to stay.
 It will help you sit longer, and more comfortably, in meditation by holding passive stretching postures for upwards of 5 minutes.
-By sinking into poses that we are used to holding for 10, 20, or maybe 30 seconds, we access deeper layers of fascia, allowing us to stretch the connective tissue around joints.
+By sinking into poses that we are used to holding for 10, 20, or maybe 30 seconds, we access deeper layers of fascia, allowing us to find space in the connective tissue around joints.
 It is not only a delicious physical practice, but it is an opportunity to notice how your body and mind react.
 There is a strong connection between yin yoga and the fight or flight response, and by pushing through our habits to resist or run, we sink deeper, release control (relaxing muscles, quieting the mind), and learn to breathe through the blocks, the parts where your mind or ego is insisting you can’t do it, where fear arises, where old stories come up.
 By passing through this “junk” you stretch beyond what you thought possible and find freedom in letting go.

 Restorative is even more passive,